Klorenn/Klorenn/README.md

 ###

 <p align="left">
-  I’m passionate about technology, digital creation, blockchain and building meaningful digital experiences.
+  I’m passionate about technology, digital creation, blockchain, communities and building meaningful digital experiences.
-  I’m currently improving my skills in web development, design systems and Web3 communication, turning ideas into clean interfaces, content and community-driven projects.
+  I like mixing design, storytelling and code to create things that feel clean, useful and alive.
 </p>

 ###